honeybadger-io/honeybadger-elixir/README.md

   filter_keys: [:password, :credit_card]
 ```

-This will remove any entries in the context, session, cgi_data and params that match one of the filter keys.
+This will remove any entries in the `context`, `session`, `cgi_data` and `params` that match one of the filter keys.
 The filter is case insensitive and matches atoms or strings.

 If `Honeybadger.Filter.Default` does not suit your needs, you can implement your own filter.
 See the `Honeybadger.Filter.Mixin` module doc for details on implementing your own filter.